 - Take steps to avoid bringing asbestos dust home on clothing.

-- Do not attempt to remove asbestos material that may be in your home.
-Hire a professional.
+- Hire a professional to remove asbestos material in the home.

 American Lung Association